Skip to main content

 4. Distance Tie-Break

 Within each group above, children who live nearer the school will be offered a place first.
 The distance will be measured in a straight line from the child’s home address to the school’s Pupil Entrance, using a Geographical Information System.
-Occasionally the distance from home to school is the same for more than one child (e.g.
+Occasionally the distance from home to school is the same for more than one child (e.g. if two children live in the same block of flats).
+In these cases, the Local Authority will prioritise these children on a random basis.

 When parents apply for a place, they must give the correct permanent address.
 This is where the child and parent, or person with care of the child, or the person with parental responsibility, normally live.
 If the child’s parents are separated and the child spends time at each parent’s address, the address we use for admission to school is that of the main carer.
-We define this as the address where the child sleeps the majority of school nights (Sunday to Thursday) during the week in term time.
-Where there is dispute or equal nights are slept, parent will be asked to provide proof of the address registered with the child’s GP.
+We define this as the address where the child sleeps for the majority of school nights (Sunday to Thursday) during the week in term time.
+Where there is dispute or equal nights are slept, the parent will be asked to provide proof of the address registered with the child’s GP.

 We may carry out checks to confirm that addresses are genuine.
-We may ask to see two forms of evidence of
+We may ask to see two forms of evidence of a child’s permanent address at the closing date for applications such as:

 • where the registration for council tax is held, and/or